rohitkeshav/stack_question_match/README.md

-# StackOverflow Similar Question recommendation clone
+# StackOverflow Similar Question recommendation-system clone
 The aim of this project was to replicate StackOverflow’s similar questions section, also play-around/get acquainted with NLP and ML algorithms
 Base assumption: All titles are questions